This post may contain affiliate links. Please read my disclosure policy for details.

 Prepare the dough

-• In a bowl, combine brioche flour, sugar, salt, and instant yeast making sure the salt does not get in contact with the yeast.
+• In a large bowl, combine the brioche flour, caster sugar, salt, and instant yeast.
+Be careful that the salt and yeast do not come into direct contact at this stage.

-• Once the dough has risen, degas it.
+• Once the dough has risen, gently press down to release excess air.

 Prepare the coffee topping

-• In a separate bowl, add butter and sugar, and combine together.
+• In a separate bowl, cream the butter and caster sugar together until smooth.

-• Add the beaten egg and whisk well.
+• Add the beaten egg and whisk well to combine.

-• Add the flour in and whisk until all ingredients are properly combined together.
+• Add the flour, whisking until all ingredients are well combined and the mixture is smooth.

-• Cover each bun with the coffee topping using a piping bag.
-Start from the very top and swirl the coffee topping to cover half of the bun.
+• Transfer the coffee topping into a piping bag.
+Starting at the top center of each dough ball, pipe a swirl of coffee topping to cover about half of each bun.

 1. Use brioche flour, which has a higher gluten content.
-Note that all-purpose flour or cake flour have lower gluten levels and may result in buns with a denser crumb and texture.
-If you can’t find brioche flour, you can use either pastry flour or bread flour.
+Note that all-purpose or cake flour has lower gluten levels, which may result in buns with a denser crumb and texture.
+If brioche flour isn’t available, you can substitute with pastry flour or bread flour.

-2. Room temperature impacts the rising time.
-In winter or should your room be too cold, the dough won’t rise much.
-In this case, pour some boiled water into a pot and place your bowl containing the dough on top of it (always covered with plastic wrap and a towel)
+2. Room temperature affects rising time.
+In colder conditions, especially in winter, the dough may not rise well.
+In this case, pour some boiled water into a pot, then place the bowl with the dough (covered with plastic wrap and a towel) on top to create gentle warmth.

-3. Baking time should be between 13 and 15 min depending on your oven.
-Remove the buns from your oven when they have doubled in size, and the coffee topping is cooked.
+3. Baking time should be 13 to 15 minutes, depending on your oven.
+Remove the buns when they have doubled in size and the coffee topping is fully set.

 Video